The Low-Rise Trend Scares Me, so I Tried It

 Wearability: 5/10

 The waist chain adds a cool element and draws the eye there.
 I love this look in theory, but I have to be honest that this was the least wearable formula of everything I tried.
-I wanted to love it but ultimately realized that I would only wear this again if I suddenly woke up with a six-pack (are you listening, Universe?).
-So until then, I'll try it again with my high-waisted pants and maybe layer the chain on top.
+I wanted to love it but ultimately realized that I probably wouldn't actually wear it again.
+So I'll try it with my high-waisted pants and maybe layer the chain on top.

 Shop more low-rise pants: